kangpl/ADA_2019_Project_MagicADA/README.md

 Please use Safari for optimal user experience.
 If you are a chrome user, please do refresh your page when anything abnormal happens.

 # Contribution
-Wan-tzu: Writing up the data story, plotting graphs for data analysis;\
+Wan-Tzu: Writing up the data story, plotting graphs for data analysis;\
 Peilin: Data cleaning, preliminary data analysis;\
 Futong: Anlysing plotted graphs, exploratory data analysis;\
 Zhenyu: Data collection, website of data stroy construction.